The World According to… Me!

 That’s what authors do.
 We see a world, filled with stories and it’s our job to make sure those stories are told.

-Michael Baker is the author of the up and coming fantasy series Counterbalance.
-The first book in the series, The Thousand Scars, is projected to be published later this year through Nordland Publishing.
+Michael Baker is the author of the fantasy series Counterbalance.
+The first book in the series, The Thousand Scars, is available on Amazon and was published by Nordland Publishing.
 For his world, Michael envisioned a powerful dragon-humanoid species called the Astraoi, a race which is almost unheard of in the Counterbalance setting.
 And, like most world builders, Michael began the creation of the Astraoi with a question: “Could I make dragons original?”

 “Dragons are a cornerstone of fantasy, but I wanted to create something fairly new, if I could,” Michael went on to explain.
 “I asked myself, could dragons be used as beings of peace?
 A lot of dragons either talk, or are evil money holders.
 Could I make dragons evolve into something of a higher power?
 That eventually turned into my Astraoi, which are perhaps the most powerful creatures in my world.
 I draw upon a complex, almost ever-evolving magic system in my world which has a high risk – high reward plan around it, and I made the Astraoi virtually embodiments of magic.
 Then I asked myself; what would they do with that power?
 And what would their disposition be?
 I asked myself what I would do with such extreme power.
 My answer was ‘lounge around all day, studying everything I could get my hands on.’”